lumina-ai-inc/benchmark/README.md

    4. Run `docker compose logs -f questions`.
 This will print a Streamlit link to the benchmark dashboard to view progress.

    5. To stop the benchmark, run `docker compose down`.

+# Notes

+To run adminer, visit localhost:8080 and use the following credentials to log in:

+- System: PostgreSQL
+- Server: pg
+- Username: postgres
+- Password: postrges
+- Database: postgres